 The competitive situation in the different productspecific market segments can have similar effects on customer behavior.
 The entry of new manufacturers into a market or the withdrawal of existing manufacturers from a market and the competitors’ prices can impact demand.

 Long-term changes in demand for the Group’s products and services are brought about on the one hand by global megatrends and the economic growth of certain regions.
 On the other hand, product and technological developments continually open up new sales potential or lead to product segments being discontinued.

-In the course of a year, seasonal fluctuations in demand result from lower customer activity during the summer months and at the end of the year.
+In the course of a year, seasonal fluctuations in demand result from lower customer activity, especially during the Chinese New Year Festival, during the summer months, and at the end of the year.

 Current market requirements, and market demands expected for the future, determine the ALTANA Group’s corporate action.
 The success of our customers is at the center of our business activities.
 We can only be successful in the competitive environment in the long run if we offer our customers added value.

 Our top financial priority is to sustainably increase the company’s value.
 To achieve this aim, we consistently gear ALTANA to profitable growth in future-oriented specialty chemicals markets.

 At ALTANA, profitable growth is based on several pillars.
 The primary ones are to expand our operating activities in existing markets and to open up new adjacent sales segments.
 ALTANA’s four divisions occupy significant competitive positions in their respective sales markets.
 This positioning is an important prerequisite for our being identified and acknowledged by market participants as a competent supplier of customized solutions.
 In addition to ALTANA’s comprehensive product portfolio, innovation plays a key role in its high level of problem-solving expertise.